 Cut out each of the receipt templates individually with your scissors or paper cutter.

-Stack your receipt templates on top of one another, ensuring that the edges line up.
+Stack your receipt templates on top of one another, ensuring that the edges line up completely.

-Sketch out the size of your cover on card stock.
+Use the dimensions of the receipt stack to sketch out the size of your cover.
 The cover should be two sections that are the same width and length of the receipt stack connected by a section that is the same height of your receipt book.
 Draw a line on the card stock separating the sections from one another.
 Use your scissors or paper cutter to cut out your cover.

+Finish your receipt stack.
 Fold the cover along the section lines you have drawn to create a top, back, and bottom cover.
 Apply re-positionable glue to the thin section and press the receipt stack firmly down onto the glue.
-Allow your receipt book to fully dry.
+Allow your receipt book to fully dry before moving on.